bzigterman/bzigterman.github.io/resume.md

 ## Computer Skills

 - Experience with HTML, CSS, Git and Markdown
-- Basic knowledge of JavaScript, C, and Python programming languages
+- Basic knowledge of JavaScript, C, R and Python programming languages — Skilled with spreadsheets, pivot tables and charting data

 ## Interests